When is Fury vs Anderson?

 Fury has a height advantage of 5 inches over Anderson.
 This also extends to a 7-inch reach advantage.

-Both Tyson Fury & Jared Anderson fight out of an orthodox stance.
+Both Tyson Fury and Jared Anderson fight out of an orthodox stance.

-Fury is currently the more experienced professional fighter, having had 18 more fights, and made his debut in 2008, 10 years and 10 months earlier than Anderson, whose first professional fight was in 2019.
-He has fought 174 more professional rounds, 230 to Anderson's 56.
+Fury is currently the more experienced professional fighter, having had 19 more fights, and made his debut in 2008, 10 years and 10 months earlier than Anderson, whose first professional fight was in 2019.
+He has fought 186 more professional rounds, totaling 242 compared to Anderson's 56.

-Tyson Fury goes into the fight ranked number 1 by the RING at heavyweight.
+Tyson Fury goes into the fight ranked number 3 by the WBA, 1 by the WBC, 2 by the WBO, and 1 by The Ring at heavyweight.

-Jared Anderson is currently ranked number 12 by the WBA, 5 by the WBC, 4 by the WBO, 5 by the IBF and 7 by the RING in the 201lb division.
+Jared Anderson is currently ranked number 13 by the WBA, 5 by the WBC, 4 by the WBO, 5 by the IBF, and 7 by The Ring in the Heavyweight division.

 Fury vs Anderson form

-Before that, he had defeated Deontay Wilder on 9th October 2021 by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada, United States.
+He had won against Deontay Wilder on October 9, 2021, by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada, United States.

 Anderson remains undefeated as a professional, stopping 3 of his last 5 opponents.

-Previous to that, he had defeated Andriy Rudenko on 26th August 2023 by technical knockout in the 5th round at Hard Rock Hotel & Casino, Tulsa.
+Prior to that, he had defeated Andriy Rudenko on August 26, 2023, by technical knockout in the 5th round at Hard Rock Hotel & Casino, Tulsa.

-Going into that contest, he had beat Charles Martin on 1st July 2023 by unanimous decision in their 10 round contest at Huntington Center, Toledo.
+Going into that contest, he had beaten Charles Martin on July 1, 2023, by unanimous decision in their 10 round contest at Huntington Center, Toledo.

-He had beat Jerry Forrest on 10th December 2022 by technical knockout in the 2nd round at Madison Square Garden, New York.
+He had beaten Jerry Forrest on December 10, 2022, by technical knockout in the 2nd round at Madison Square Garden, New York.

 Activity check